- Why Register a Company in South Africa?

 Company Registration Verification South Africa

-Before starting the process of company registration in South Africa, it is important to check whether the business name is already registered.
+Before starting the process of LLC company registration in South Africa, it is important to check whether the business name is already registered.
 To verify if a company is registered in South Africa, follow these simple steps:

 Step 1: Visit the BizPortal Website